TomCrypto/Ordo/README.md

 How To Build
 ------------

-Ordo uses a custom Python-based build system, accessible through the `build.py` script.
-This build system is implemented in the `cantrell` folder (get it?) as an independent module.
+Ordo uses a custom Python-based build system, accessible through the `build.py` script, and implemented in the `cantrell` folder (get it?) as an independent module.
 The build script requires Python 2.3, however you may need to install one or two Python modules for versions prior to 2.7 - the script will display the required dependencies.

 To build the library, first configure it, by typing: